denbeigh2000/goi3bar/README.md

 | network | Information about currently connected networks |
 | clock | Current time |

+#### Sample config

-A simple config file, see sample in cmd/goi3bar for detailed example
+A simple config file, see sample in cmd/goi3bar for detailed example This is a very simple config file, there is a sample configuration file in `cmd/goi3bar/config.json`, which contains configuration for all plugins and all their options.

 ```
 {